Alice Greenough Orr: Career

 After her first marriage ended, she worked at a boarding house, then turned to a career in rodeo, both in competitive and exhibition events.
 Her interest in bronc riding began in 1929, when she and her sister, Marge Greenough Henson (1908–2004), answered an advertisement from Jack King's Wild West Show.
 In 1936, Orr joined with other rodeo cowboys who sought protection from financial exploitation and better pay for their accomplishments.
 She became a foundling member of the group which became the Professional Rodeo Cowboys Association.
-Greenough Orr was four times the women's world saddle bronc champion, and in Australia, won the women's buck-jumping competition in Melbourne, Victoria twice.
+Greenough Orr was four times the women's world saddle bronc champion, and in Australia, won the women's buck-jumping competition in Melbourne twice.
 As performers, the Greenough sisters rode saddle broncs, did trick riding and even did some bull riding.
 The two sisters, along with their brothers, Bill and Thurkel ("Turk"), were collectively called the "Riding Greenoughs".

 In the 1940s, she paired with a long-time friend, Joe Orr (1905–1978), and they created their own show, the Greenough-Orr Rodeo, which toured the US and Canada.
 The couple married in 1958.
 Their rodeo put on the first women's barrel racing events, and Greenough Orr is credited with inventing the competition.
 She also performed exhibitions of saddle bronc riding, an event that had been discontinued on the women's rodeo circuit.
 Greenough Orr performed in forty-six states, and notably appeared at Boston Garden and at Madison Square Garden.
 She also toured Australia and Europe, and when she visited the United Kingdom, she was once invited for tea with the Queen.

 Greenough Orr agreed to any number of commercial endorsements, including some for cigarettes even though she did not smoke.
 She did some stunt riding in film and television.
 Her appearances included the 1937 film "The Californians", and the 1970s-1980s television series, Little House on the Prairie.
 She retired from rodeo riding in 1954 at age 52, but occasionally did movie and television work until she was 80.
 Her last public appearance on a horse occurred in 1992 when she rode in a parade in Red Lodge.